-Electropolishing smooths the microscopic surface of stainless steel objects by removing metal from the object’s surface through an electrochemical process, leaving it bright, clean and microscopically smooth.
+Electropolishing smooths the microscopic surface of stainless steel objects by removing a thin layer of the metal surface and as such any impurities through an electrochemical process, leaving it bright, clean, and microscopically smooth.

-We are proud to offer our electropolishing service direct from our Ormeau factory, located on the Gold Coast, Queensland.
+We offer our electropolishing service direct from our Ormeau factory, located on the Gold Coast, Queensland.

 Process of Electropolishing